-You will spend most of your time in Avernum wandering in towns (settlements of friendly people who sell you stuff and give you quests), the outdoors (huge, unsettled areas between the towns), or dungeons (dark, dangerous places full of unfriendly monsters).
-Avernum is an enormous place, with dozens of towns, settlements, castles, towers, dungeons, and so on.
+You will spend most of your time in Avernum 3 wandering in towns (settlements of friendly people who sell you stuff and give you quests), the outdoors (huge, unsettled areas between the towns), or dungeons (dark, dangerous places full of unfriendly monsters).
+Valorim and Upper Avernum are enormous, with dozens of towns, settlements, castles, towers, dungeons, and so on.